NPS Score: The Complete Guide

 NPS question example.

-Based on their responses, you can categorize customers fall into one of three categories:
+Based on their responses, you categorize customers into one of three categories, and based on that calculate the NPS score:

 NPS scores.